Jack P. Blaney Award for Dialogue

 The Jack P. Blaney Award for Dialogue is presented to an individual who has demonstrated, internationally, excellence in the use of dialogue to further the understanding of complex and profound public issues.
 Nominations are encouraged from the fields of international diplomacy & conflict resolution, climate solutions, intercultural interpretation and civic engagement.

-Far more than a simple ceremony, the Blaney award supports SFU’s mandate to be Canada’s most community-engaged research university through the delivery of programming designed to achieve meaningful community impact and tangible outcomes.
-The Centre for Dialogue establishes partnerships with community organizations suitable to assist in the development and execution of programming, as well as to sustain community involvement after the award.
+Far more than a simple ceremony, the Blaney award supports SFU’s mandate to be Canada’s most community-engaged research university through the delivery of programming designed to achieve meaningful impact and tangible outcomes.
+The Centre for Dialogue establishes partnerships with organizations suitable to assist in the development and execution of programming, as well as to sustain involvement after the award.
 Past examples of award outcomes include staging workshops to build community capacity, engaging stakeholders to create participatory research and hosting global announcements.

 The award is supported by an endowment fund established in September 2000 by friends and colleagues to honour Jack P. Blaney, SFU President Emeritus.
 Dr. Blaney saw the need for a dedicated facility to promote and support dialogue for citizens with diverse views to find a path to positive action.

 Past Recipients and Award Programs

 The 2014 Jack P. Blaney Award for Dialogue recognized Chief Robert Joseph for his tireless work to renew relationships among Canada’s Aboriginal and non-Aboriginal peoples.
 Chief Joseph is a Hereditary Chief of the Gwawaenuk First Nation, Ambassador for Reconciliation Canada, and Special Advisor to Canada’s Truth and Reconciliation Commission, among other distinctions. read more